Krunal-Kevadiya/rn-custom-style-sheet/README.md

 - `guideLineBreakpointStep` : The increment divided by 100 used to implement exclusive breakpoints.
 For example, `step = 5` means that `down(500)` will result in `(max-width: 499.95px)`.
 Default to `0`
 - `isUsedBuiltInAspectRatioFunction`: Default is `false`.
 Set true if you want to apply aspect ration function which are provided built-in.
 - `guideLineAspectRatioFunction` : can be function which calculates new size based on aspect ratio condition.
+- `getStorageString` : can be function which get current theme mode in local storage.
+- `setStorageString` : can be function which storage current theme mode in local storage.

 ```js
 const App = () => {